 4. You cannot use signs you saw previously (though that is often very tempting for those hard to find letters!) for the letter you are currently on.

-5. Using EXIT signs, MILE markers, and SPEED LIMIT signs is totally lame and makes the game too easy (yes, even for the X).
+5. Using EXIT signs, MILE markers, and SPEED LIMIT signs, among with other highly common road signs is totally lame and makes the game too easy.
 They are too common.
-Challenge yourself.
+Challenge yourself by making some signs off-limits.

 Those are our simple rules to make the game more difficult, more challenging, and more fun!